 Our first real-world look at RDNA2 ray tracing performance will be with the Xbox Series X and PS5 — both of which are powered by the same architecture in the RX 6900 XT.

 For team green, DLSS has been a talking point, too.
 Nvidia has made impressive improvements to its A.I.-drive upscaling tech in the last few years, which allowed the RTX 3090 to hit 8K near 60 fps in a range of titles (if you have an 8K display, that is).
-AMD is working on a Super Resolution version, but whether or not it’s hardware-accelerated remains unclear.
+According to AMD, they have a Super Resolution feature in the making, but until we can confirm that it can match the speeds that hardware demands, we will have to reserve our judgments.
 For now, DLSS gives Nvidia a distinct performance advantage in supporting games.

 Is it time to crown a new king?

 The Smart Memory Access and Infinity Cache are noteworthy features for the RX 6900 XT.
-Particularly if you already have the most recent AMD tech, there’s a powerful argument to staying put in that ecosystem – especially if Nvidia’s stock of its new-generation kingpin remains low.
+We can’t blame you for remaining faithful to AMD products to maintain optimal compatibility with AMD parts you currently own.
+It’s also worth sticking with if Nvidia’s stock of its new-generation kingpin remains low.

 - AMD RX 6800 vs. RTX 3070